-- A. Passwords Implement a password policy requiring strong passwords to access Company information systems, including: - 1.
+- A. Passwords Implement a password policy requiring strong passwords to access Company Information systems, including: - 1.
 Requirements for character type and length; - 2.
 Limitations on similarity to previous passwords; - 3.
-Prohibiting use of default passwords; - 4.
-Limitations on password guessing attempts; and - 5.
-Expirations for passwords - B. Log-Ins At a minimum, require a unique Company-issued user ID and user-selected password (or other authentication technology) to gain access to Company information systems and ensure that access rights for each user ID are appropriate, including administrator accounts - C. Malware Protection Ensure that Company computer systems have robust malware protection software correctly installed, configured and updated
+Prohibitions on the use of default passwords; - 4.
+Prohibitions on the use of common passwords; - 5.
+Limitations on password guessing attempts; - 6.
+Expirations for passwords; and - 7.
+Prohibitions on the storage of passwords in plain text. - B. Log-Ins At a minimum, require a unique Company-issued user ID and user-selected password (or other authentication technology) to gain access to Company Information dc-761170 62 Portland Road, Suite 44, Kennebunk, ME 04043 P 207.467.3500 Fax 207.985.2523 systems and ensure that access rights for each user ID are appropriate, including administrator accounts.

-- D. Networks Implement appropriate segmentation of Company networks - E. Remote Access Only permit remote access connections to the Company network through Company-approved remote access technologies that adhere to the Company's malware protection, patch management and other security policies - F. Internet Implement procedures to secure the Company's internet use and connection - G. Logging Log (and monitor logs of) significant computer and network security events, including password guessing attempts, hacking and virus incidents and modifications to system software - H. Patch Management Ensure that Company assets that connect to the Company's internal network have the latest security patches and updates appropriately installed, provided however that Company may engage in appropriate security and compatibility testing prior to installing such patches or updates - I. Software Development Implement security throughout the software development life cycle - J. Facilities Implement physical security measures to prevent unauthorized access to Company facilities and the information and information systems contained in such facilities - K. Email Authentication Inbound Requirements Require email authentication on inbound corporate email systems and drop or reject emails that do not pass authentication checks (e.g., SPF, SID, DKIM)
+- C. Malware Protection (Company systems) Ensure that Company computer systems have robust antivirus, malware protection, and intrusion detection software correctly installed, configured and updated regularly. - D. Segmentation of Networks Implement appropriate segmentation of Company networks - E. Network Access Configure Company networks to restrict access to unauthorized users - F. Remote Access Only permit remote access connections to the Company network through Company-approved remote access technologies that adhere to the Company's malware protection, patch management and other security policies, and consider dual-factor authentication for all access to the Company network, including remote access. - G. Internet Implement procedures to secure the Company's internet use and connection. - H. Logging Log (and monitor logs of) significant computer and network security events, including password guessing attempts, hacking and virus incidents, modifications to system software, and flows of data into and out of the Company network. - I. Monitor Network Activity Monitor and evaluate large batches of data leaving the Company network and, if possible, scan the data (if not possible, scan a random sample of the data) to ensure transmission and encryption of data is proper and in line with standard company practices, with the goal being to detect unauthorized exfiltration of Company Information. - J. Patch Management Ensure that Company assets that connect to the Company's internal network have the latest security patches and updates appropriately installed, provided however that Company may engage in appropriate security and compatibility testing prior to installing such patches or updates. - K. Software Development Implement security throughout the software development life cycle. - L. Facilities Implement physical security measures to prevent unauthorized access to Company facilities and the information and information systems contained in such facilities. - M. Devices and Removable Media Implement password requirements and other reasonable security measures on devices that store Company Information or access Company networks, restrict the use of removable media on the Company network, and encrypt Company Information stored on removable media.

+- N. Email Authentication Inbound Requirements Require email authentication on inbound corporate email systems and drop or reject emails that do not pass authentication checks (e.g., SPF, SID, DKIM). - O. Content Scanning Scan content and hyperlinks contained in Transmitted Information for malware immediately prior to initiating transmission using industry-standard scanning technologies and tools, which may be updated or altered from time to time.